JaesungHuh/VoxSRC2023/README.md

 ### Validation Data
 This repository only provides the validation trial pairs for Track 1 and 2.
 For Track 3, please download using this [link](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/data_workshop_2023/Track3_validation_trials.txt).
 The validation data consists of trial pairs of speech from the identities in the VoxCeleb1 dataset and additional data we've prepared.
-To download the audio files, please use this [link](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/data_workshop_2023/VoxSRC2023_val.zip).
+To download the audio files, please visit our website.
 (Each trial pair consists of two single-speaker audio segments and can be found in `data/verif/VoxSRC2023_val.txt`.

 ### File Format
 Your ouput file for scoring should be a single space-delimited text files containing pair of audio segments per line, each line containing three fields: